MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/04a-use-own-data.md

 1. In the pane on the left, under the instructions, in the **Tools** section, select **Add** and add the **web_search** tool.

-1. In the chat pane, enter the same query `What are some recommended tourist activities in New York tnext month?` and review the response.
+1. In the chat pane, enter the same query `What are some recommended tourist activities in New York next month?` and review the response.

     This time, the model uses the *web_search* tool to find current information about activities in New York.